Mental Muscle

 The features and capabilities of the brain need to be used and challenged on a daily basis through mental puzzles and mental work.
 Like nutrition, working your brain can delay the onset of some serious mental diseases, including Alzheimer's disease.
 How can you work your brain effectively?
 Here are some common ways to ensure you keep your neural network functioning at its peak:

-- Learn new skills and be a lifelong student, both formally and informally.
-This includes hands-on skills, not only classroom education.
+• Learn new skills and be a lifelong student, both formally and informally.
+This includes hands-on skills, not only intellectual classroom education.

-- Keep up with current events, the news, and stay involved in your local community.
+• Keep up with current events, the news, and stay involved in your local community.
+Write letters to the editor.
 There is never a shortage of problems that need solving in the world.

 Sleep and schedule

 Adults require 5.5 hours of sleep a night as an absolute minimum in order to stay alive and functioning.
 Most require 6.5 - 8 hours to function adequately.
+I recommend 7 to 8.
 Even one or two nights of inadequate sleep can cause severe reaction time and performance errors.
+A very recent study also demonstrated that a person's facial skin becomes 60% more saggy/lax and blemished due to lack of sleep, and if this occurs on a regular basis a person can look several years older than they really are!
 Just as important as sleep, though, is your schedule.
 Do not sleep in more than 1.5 hours later than you normally would wake up.
 It is better to wake up almost on time, feel tired, and go to bed early the next night than sleep in.
-Trust me on this one.
-As a lifelong insomniac I've learned the hard way that shifting the time you wake up by more than 1.5 or 2 hours can wreak absolute havoc!
+As a lifelong insomniac I've learned the hard way that shifting the time you wake up by more than 1.5 or 2 hours can wreak absolute havoc, and trigger migraines as well!

 Meditation

 People who meditate daily are measurably happier and live longer.
-Beside being pleasurable it also quiets and heals the mind.
+Beside being pleasurable, it also quiets and heals the mind.
 What more is there to say?
 Learn how to do it and get to it before bed each night.
-You can purchase guided meditation recordings such as Holosync to make it easier, and speed up the process with mind machines, which we will discuss below.
+You can purchase guided meditation recordings such as Holosync or Isabella Valentine recordings to make it easier, and speed up the process with mind machines, which we will discuss below.

 Mental enhancement